 Starting with Firefox 91.1, Firefox now includes changes to fall back to direct connections when Firefox makes an important request (such as those for updates) via a proxy configuration that fails.
 Ensuring these requests are completed successfully helps us deliver the latest important updates and protections to our users.

 Yes, this means that, even if you've configured your Firefox to use TOR, and that fails to connect, auto-updates will still be executed in the clear.
 How malicious.
 This also means that mitmproxy - my favorite method for fishing out unsolicited requests - is not guaranteed to catch them all anymore (unless using proxychains).
-I suspect Mozilla will soon bring in more requests that they consider important enough to ignore the users' wishes and bypass the proxy.
+I suspect Mozilla will soon bring in more requests that they consider important

 On January 8, 2021, Donald Trump (then president of USA) was banned from Twitter (archive) (MozArchive).
 Mozilla - of course - immediately jumped to defend the ban (archive) (MozArchive), almost as if they were already prepared.
 Anyway - since this has wider implications than just Trump - let us analyze their blogpost:

-The title We need more than deplatforming already shows that they do support kicking out undesirables, but that (they think) we need to do even more to control the discourse effectively.
+already shows that they do support kicking out undesirables, but that (they think) we need to do even more to control the discourse effectively.
 Before we move on to the actual quotes, let's realize what this means.
 The only way to censor in the manner Mozilla thinks is appropriate, is by relying on the so-called Big Tech - the same Big Tech which Mozilla has pretended to rally against!
 The elephant in the room is this:

 Turn on by default the tools to amplify factual voices over disinformation.

 They want to algorithmically decide which content is allowed to be posted, and which isn't.
-This is especially relevant in the context of the fake pandemic, during which the whole world has been enslaved exactly thanks to the propagation of the factual voices over the so-called disinformation.
-The disinformation here includes mentioning the factual harm done by COVID vaccines or even proven alternative treatments for COVID itself.
-So, Mozilla supports a world where people are harmed without being able to defend themselves.
+This is especially relevant in the context of the fake pandemic, during which the whole world has been enslaved exactly thanks to the propagation of the factual voices

 These are actions the platforms can and should commit to today.
 The answer is not to do away with the internet, but to build a better one that can withstand and gird against these types of challenges.

 In short, Mozilla is really bothered that YouTube's recommendation algorithm brings up conspiracy theory or anti-LGBTQ videos.
 So bothered that they even want to create laws to combat the issue.
 Fortunately, that won't be necessary as YouTube already has policies against hate (archive) (MozArchive) and conspiracy theories (archive) (MozArchive).
 What Mozilla - then - wants, is even more control over allowable content than YouTube already provides.
 And since they are in bed with Google (and Twitter, Facebook, Microsoft...) they will surely get their wish.
 All of this has been planned with full knowledge of all the participants involved, including the pretense that Mozilla is the David fighting against the transgressions of the Big Tech Goliath.
-And what The Hydra wants, is full control of what you can say, do, and even think.
+And what The Hydra wants, is full control of what you can do, say, and even think.

 Manifest V3 is a new set of internals governing how browser extensions will work, that was envisioned by Google in 2018.
 It was supposed to (archive) (MozArchive):